The intrinsic formality of $E_n$-operads: Background and the statement of the obstruction problem

 We follow the same procedure in the collection context.
-We start with the category of plain $\Sigma$-collections $\dg^*\Sigma\Seq_{>1}^c$, for which we use the same definitions as in the case of plain cooperads.
+We start with the category of plain symmetric collections $\dg^*\Sigma\Seq_{>1}^c$, for which we use the same definitions as in the case of plain cooperads.
 We actually retrieve the injective model structure of a category of diagrams in this case (see for instance~\cite[Proposition A.2.8.2]{Lurie}).
-We can also identify the fibrations of the model category of $\Sigma$-collections $\dg^*\Sigma\Seq_{>1}^c$ with the morphisms of collections which are surjective in upper degree $*>0$ since our ground field is a characteristic zero field by assumption.
-We again transport this model structure on $\Sigma$-collections to the category of under objects $\overline{\ComOp}^c/\dg^*\Sigma\Seq_{>1}^c$, and to our other categories of collections afterwards, by assuming that the forgetful functors in the square of adjunctions of~\S\ref{Background:AlgebraicAdjunctions} create weak-equivalences and fibrations.
+We can also identify the fibrations of the model category of symmetric collections $\dg^*\Sigma\Seq_{>1}^c$ with the morphisms of symmetric collections which are surjective in all degrees because our ground field has characteristic zero by assumption.
+We again transport this model structure on symmetric collections to the category of under objects $\overline{\ComOp}{}^c/\dg^*\Sigma\Seq_{>1}^c$, and to our other categories of collections afterwards, by assuming that the forgetful functors in the square of adjunctions of~\S\ref{Background:AlgebraicAdjunctions} create weak-equivalences and fibrations.

 We readily check that the diagonal coaugmentation coideal functors in the diagram of Figure~\ref{Fig:AlgebraicAdjunctions} fit in Quillen adjunctions with the cofree cooperad functor as right adjoint.
-We may actually see that the coaugmentation coideal functors create cofibrations in our model categories of cooperads (and not only preserve cofibrations): a morphism $\phi: \COp\rightarrow\DOp$ forms a cofibration in any of our model categories of cooperads if and only if this morphism induces, on coaugmentation coideals, a morphism which forms a cofibration $\overline{\phi}: \overline{\COp}\rightarrowtail\overline{\DOp}$ in the model category of collections underlying our cooperads (see~\cite[Proposition II.11.3.6]{FresseBook} for a particular case of this statement).
+We may actually see that the coaugmentation coideal functors create cofibrations in our model categories of cooperads (and not only preserve cofibrations): a morphism $\phi: \COp\rightarrow\DOp$ forms a cofibration in any of our model categories of cooperads if and only if this morphism induces, on coaugmentation coideals, a morphism which forms a cofibration $\overline{\phi}: \overline{\COp}\rightarrowtail\overline{\DOp}$ in the corresponding model category of collections (see~\cite[Proposition II.11.3.7]{FresseBook} for a particular case of this statement).

-\subsubsection{The $(n-1)$-Poisson cooperad as a cofibrant $\Lambda$-cooperad}
+\subsubsection{The $n$-Poisson cooperad as a cofibrant $\Lambda$-cooperad}

-We can easily analyze the $\Lambda$-diagram structure of the $(n-1)$-Poisson cooperad $\PoisOp_{n-1}^c$ in order to check that $\PoisOp_{n-1}^c$ is cofibrant as a coaugmented $\Lambda$-collection (and hence, as a coaugmented $\Lambda$-cooperad though $\PoisOp_{n-1}^c$ is certainly not cofibrant as a Hopf $\Lambda$-cooperad).
+We can easily analyze the $\Lambda$-diagram structure of the $n$-Poisson cooperad $\PoisOp_n^c$ in order to check that $\PoisOp_n^c$ is cofibrant as a coaugmented $\Lambda$-collection (and hence, as a coaugmented $\Lambda$-cooperad though $\PoisOp_n^c$ is certainly not cofibrant as a Hopf $\Lambda$-cooperad).